Rights Abuses Still 'Widespread' In Thailand's Fishing Industry, Report Says

 From Bangkok, Michael Sullivan reports for NPR's Newscast unit:

-"The European Union has warned Thailand it could face a seafood export ban and the US has placed Thailand on the Tier 2 Watch List in its latest trafficking in persons report."
+"The European Union has warned Thailand it could face a seafood export ban and the U.S. has placed Thailand on the Tier 2 Watch List in its latest trafficking in persons report."

-The 134-page report from Human Rights Watch is titled, "Hidden Chains: Forced Labor and Rights Abuses in Thailand's Fishing Industry.
+The 134-page report from Human Rights Watch is titled "Hidden Chains: Forced Labor and Rights Abuses in Thailand's Fishing Industry.
 Compiled from interviews with 248 current and former fishers, it includes several quotes from workers.

 "I didn't know what was going on when I arrived," trafficked Burmese worker Bang Rin said in March of 2016.
 "They just put me in a lockup, and it was only when the boat came in that I realized that was where I'd have to work.
 I went to do my pink card application on the 4th, and on the 5th I was out on the boat."